Haunted Madison - The Wonder Bar

 A Gangster Hideout

-Eddie's Wonder Bar opened in 1929 by Eddie Touhy, who, while not a confirmed criminal himself, had connections to Al Capone.
+Eddie's Wonder Bar was opened in 1929 by Eddie Touhy, who, while not a confirmed criminal himself, had connections to Al Capone.
 Touhy's brothers supplied Capone's gang with booze.
 His brother Roger used his brother’s bar as a place to launder his money and move the alcohol into Wisconsin.

 When Capone decided to take over, Eddie’s brothers battled to keep their operation, but many of them were killed.
 This fighting came to be known as the “Beer Wars.”
 In addition to Capone, other gangsters frequented the bar, including John Dillinger, who used it as a hideout during his crime spree.